breaking-boot/verify/README.md

 # 🔎 Verify

 Verify is a lightweight wrapper for the [Boot.dev CLI](https://github.com/bootdotdev/bootdev).
-It intercepts bootdev run commands to provide numbered test cases and improved visual formatting, improving the student experience.
+It intercepts bootdev run commands to provide numbered test cases, improving the student experience.

 ---